 Users who wish to promote the stablecoin network can work together to build up a large number of collateralized loans, providing the network with sufficient liquidity to function.

 These loans allow users to extract more value from the stablecoin network when the value of the deposits increases relative to the stablecoin.

-Try Out the New Modules with the Following Walkthrough Tutorials
+Try Out the New Contracts with the Following Walkthrough Tutorials

-Please note that the Pegs and Prices modules are currently in alpha testing.
-Developers are encouraged to use these modules for testing purposes only until the stablecoin solution is fully launched.
+Please note that the Pegs and Prices contracts are currently in alpha testing.
+Developers are encouraged to use these contracts for testing purposes only until the stablecoin solution is fully launched.